Crispin Beltran: Personal life and education

 23 year old taxi driver Beltran first met then 15-year-old Rosario “Ka Osang” Soto (aged 68 at the time of Beltran's death) on November 10, 1956, after she cut classes and left her grandmother at Quiapo.
 Beltran drove Osang in his taxicab to his San Juan boarding house, and after 3 days thereat, her furious father beat up Beltran in front of her, and brought him to the San Juan municipal jail.
 Eventually, they had to get married, and had 10 children.

 Beltran was a cabbie by day and University of the Philippines’ Asian Labor Education Center student by night.
 Beltran was baptized a Roman Catholic, but eventually grew up in the Philippine Independent Church.

-Death
+Death and legacy

 On May 20, 2008, Beltran fell 14 feet from the roof of his Bulacan home, which he had been repairing.
 He sustained severe head injuries and was declared dead at 11:48 a.m. by attending physicians at the Far Eastern University hospital, aged 75.
 He was survived by his wife Rosario, with whom he had eleven children.

 Upon his death, Beltran was lauded by his colleagues in the labor sector as the "Grand Old Man of Philippine labor".
 Malacañan Palace also released a statement through a spokesperson calling Beltran "one of the most respected labor leaders in the country" and a "vital figure" in Philippine labor.

+In 2014, Beltran was honored at the Bantayog ng mga Bayani, alongside previous KMU leaders Felixberto Olalia Sr. and his son Rolando Olalia.